bandhan-majumder/automated-login-logout/README.md

-# This is an automation project of logging in and logging out of a website automatically.
+# Automation project : Log in and log out of a website automatically using selenium module in python.

 Here we have taken the example of website -> https://www.orangehrm.com/